How To Create A Membership-Only Website using WordPress

-One of our readers – Beeba – asked a question via our MakeUseOf Answers regarding this topic: “How can I sell files online and protect the download link?”
+One of our readers - Beeba - asked a question regarding this topic: "How can I sell files online and protect the download link?"
 Beeba was afraid that people who bought his digital product will just share the download link and others could download the product without paying.
 Among many answers, there was one proposing the use of memberships to sell products.
 The basic idea is to put the download link in the members area which can only be accessed by paid members.

 The membership itself is also something that you can sell.
 There are people who create new products on a regular basis and instead of selling each product individually, they put everything inside a members area then give ongoing timely access to members who pay regularly.
 Something like magazine subscriptions.

-creating membership only websitesBut it’s not always about money.
+But it's not always about money.
 Membership-only sites can also be utilized as online education centers where registered students can access their learning material; exclusive clubs where different level memberships will allow different access; or maybe a place to gather ideas for a project which restricted to team members of the project only.

 This idea of a membership-only site raised more questions in my mind.
 How difficult it is to build your own membership-only site?
 Is it even possible for common people like us?
 What about the security issue?
 To answer those questions and more, let’s explore the possibilities of creating membership only websites..

-Building a Membership-Only Site In WordPress
+Building a Membership-Only Site In Wordpress

-The first things that came to my mind about building a membership-only site is a self-hosted WordPress and a membership plugin.
-Actually, any WordPress blog is already some kind of members-only site.
+The first things that came to my mind about building a membership-only site is a self-hosted Wordpress and a membership plugin.
+Actually, any Wordpress blog is already some kind of members-only site.
 But a plugin specifically built to handle membership will surely enhance the functions.

-So I go to one of my experimental WordPress blogs and do a quick search for a good membership plugin.
+So I go to one of my experimental Wordpress blogs and do a quick search for a good membership plugin.

 I launched the plugin page and click the “Add New” button.
 You can also use the “Add New” link from the plugin sidebar.